 Religious awe seemed like an appropriate reaction.
 An astonished hush settled over the deck.
 Beyond the mystery object was nothing was a distant starfield, nothing to give it scale.
 Feldman struggled to make sense of the size of the object, disorientated.
 If they hadn’t been floating in zero gravity he would have had to sit down.
 What they were looking at was clearly a lifeform, or the corpse of one, but over two kilometres in length.

 Its basic body type was fishlike.
 Or like a squid, with a cylindrical body and tentacles on one end but with a number of other appendages as well.
 The cluster of tentacles to the trailing end of the creature made up only about a third of its total length, frozen in a series of coils and snarls.
-A series of other appendages, flippers and crablike legs, appeared to be tucked against what Feldman thought of as the alien’s underbelly.
+Flippers and crablike legs tucked against what Feldman thought of as the alien’s underbelly.
 Its flesh was reddish-brown beneath a coating of ice, and they could see scales and ripples and all the imperfections of a once-living thing.
 Some other bits of matter, they almost looked like vegetable growth, were stuck in that ice.
 A haze of ice crystals and other chunks of darker matter travelled in a cloud surrounding the dead creature during its journey through space.

 “Look at that eye,” Feldman said.